Babuka6/CSE110_firstLab/index.md

 ## Introduction

-Hello there! :joy: I'm *Anthony Chapov*, a Computer Science Student with a passion for AI technologies and challenging classes.
+Hello there!
+I'm *Anthony Chapov*, a Computer Science Student with a passion for AI technologies and challenging classes.

 ![Alt text](myPicture.PNG)
 [LinkedIn](https://www.linkedin.com/in/anthonychapov/)